kristofhracza/vatican-library/content/posts/One More Year, One Fewer IQ Point—The Collapse of Civilisation as We Know It.md

 I do believe that this goes to show how unimportant and laughable the education system really is.
 If only more people spent time on self-improvement and studying, they could become their own professors.
 Rendering the higher education system useless.

-Since I haven't spent more hours doing nothing than studying, I was able to create a system for learning that is merely impossible if one is so wrapped up in all the noise.
+Since I've spent more hours studying than doing nothing, I was able to create a system for learning that is merely impossible if one is so wrapped up in all the noise.
 I'm not saying that I'm not guilty of these.
 I watch Youtube shorts, I play video games, but the ratio is in balance.
 I study 5-10 hours a day and play 2-3, which I call balance.
 If I work a job, I stop gaming or at least reduce it, keeping work and education my only focus.